Security-Onion-Solutions/securityonion-docs/passwords.rst

 .. image:: images/password.png
   :target: _images/password.png

-Please note that, due to technical limitations, if you change your SOC password here it will not update your password in :ref:`influxdb` and so you may want to manually update your password there.
+Please note that, due to technical limitations, if you change your SOC password here it will not update your password in :ref:`influxdb`.
+However, resetting your password via :ref:`administration` will reset your :ref:`influxdb` password.

 If you've forgotten your SOC password, an administrator can change it using the :ref:`administration` interface.